Paul Desbaillets

-Paul Desbaillets is a Canadian entrepreneur, restaurateur, syndicator, and media personality.
-He is considered an important figure in the development of some of the most popular establishments in Montréal and is also well known in the Canadian professional football media scene.
+Paul Desbaillets is a Canadian entrepreneur, restaurateur and football media personality.
+He is the creator and host of The 1st Half, a football culture media platform, and serves as Chief Brand Officer of Canadian Premier League club FC Supra du Québec.
+He is also the founder of the GOAL Initiatives Foundation and a co-founder of the Burgundy Lion Group in Montreal.

 Biography

 Early life

 Desbaillets is the grandson of French Canadian radio and television personality Jacques DesBaillets.
 He got his start in the restaurateur business when he was 18 years old as a busboy.